lwray-renesas/rltos/README.md

 - [CMake](https://cmake.org/)

 ## TODO NEXT (in order - unit test as we go)
+- Can we add an "owner" in the task ctl stucture to indicate which list owns the task (twice for each possible list)
+	- This owner will allow us to verify quickly if the task is contained within the list
+	- This way the scheduler can remove the task from any pending auxillary lists when a timeout has occured and deterministicly.
+	- Also the auxillary object can remove the task from the idle list easily to and deterministicly.
+	- At the moment allow walking the list in the scehduler only for insertion and look into imporvements later!
 - Think about how to decide from calling code, what metric to use when sorting the list.
 - On insert, sort the lists according to their sorting value (head = smallest number).
 - Include a priority metric, used currently only to order the list, not in the scheduling algorithm.